ezsystems/commerce-documentation/docs/developer_manual/product_comparison/product_comparison_features.md

-#  Product comparison - Features
+# Product comparison features

 ### Who is able to use comparison feature

+!!! caution

     The comparison feature is available for every user.
 There can be many comparison lists for all users including unregistered (anonymous) browser sessions.
 Some service is advisable, which frequently cleans *old* anonymous comparison lists for heavy-loaded sites.

 ### How to add product to comparison list